 - Help to keep college-educated talent in our region

-How do I obtain an SFA Intern?
+How do I promote my internship to SFA students?

 Advertise your internship position with the CCPD through our Handshake website.
 Handshake is SFA's online career management platform for students to seek an internship, part-time off-campus position, or full-time employment.
 To utilize Handshake, you will need to either create an account or log in.